 Releasing Aphidoletes during late summer in the presence of aphids can effectively decrease the population of aphids that overwinter.
 It also helps establish a predator population that remains active during the early spring of the following year.

 It's important to note that these release rates serve as general guidelines and may vary based on the specific pest species, the crop or plant being treated, and level of infestation.
 Proper monitoring of the infestation and the subsequent effectiveness of the released beneficial insect population is crucial for determining the success of the biological control strategy.

 For best results, release immediately upon receipt.
 If storage is necessary, store at 70°F for no longer than 24 hours.

 Aphidoletes respond to cool temperatures by entering diapause, therefore in most greenhouses they are only active from mid-March to September unless supplemental lighting is used.

-Using 10 -15 X hand lens, full-grown larvae are relatively easy to see among the aphids because of their characteristic color.
+Using 10x-15x magnification, full grown larvae are relatively easy to see among aphids because of their characteristic color.
 Younger larvae are pale and smaller, and are much more difficult to see.

 Outdoors, the last generation of Aphidoletes in the fall overwinters in the cocoons in the soil.
-They are very hardy and survive outside throughout the cold/warm growing regions.
+They are hardy and survive outside through the cold growing regions.